iter8-tools/iter8/mkdocs/docs/reference/metrics/custom-metrics.md

 # Custom Metrics

 !!! abstract ""
-    Define custom Iter8 metrics using Prometheus metrics, and use in Iter8 experiments.
+    Define custom Iter8 metrics based on Prometheus metrics, and use them in experiments.

 This document illustrates custom metric creation using three examples.
 The first two examples illustrate `counter` metrics while the third illustrates `gauge` metrics.
-Users are encouraged to read documentation on [how metrics are used in experiments](/usage/metrics/using-metrics) and [how Iter8 queries metrics](/usage/metrics/how-iter8-queries-metrics) before creating custom metrics.
+You may find it helpful to read documentation on [using metrics in experiments](/reference/metrics/using-metrics) and [how Iter8 queries metrics](/reference/metrics/how-iter8-queries-metrics) before creating custom metrics.

 ### Example 1: counter metric

 #### Defining an Iter8 counter metric named `correct-predictions`
-Suppose your app versions correspond to machine learning models.
-Suppose you have a Prometheus counter metric named `correct_predictions`, which records the number of correct predictions made by each model version until now.
+Suppose you are experimenting with ML models and you have a Prometheus counter metric named `correct_predictions`, which records the number of correct predictions made by each model version until now.
 ```shell
 # Prometheus query to get the number of correct predictions for a model version in the past 30 seconds.
 sum(increase(correct_predictions{revision_name='my-model-predictor-default-dlgm8'}[30s]))